A horse fitted with a western saddle and a thick western saddle pad.

 Finding the perfect saddle pad is about creating a comfortable, protective layer between your saddle and your horse.
 The right pad keeps your horse happy and sound, whether you're on a trail ride or in the ring.
 It comes down to three key things: your horse's unique shape, your riding discipline, and the fit of your saddle.
 Getting these elements right makes a world of difference for both of you.
 Let's walk through how to make the best choice.

-Assess Your Horse's Back
+First, Take a Look at Your Horse's Back

 Every horse has a unique back, with its own curves and muscle definition.
 Before you choose a pad, take a good look at your horse's conformation.
 Do they have high withers, a swayed back, or prominent shoulders?
 A saddle pad’s main job is to cushion your horse’s back and help evenly distribute your weight, but it can also accommodate these unique shapes.
 For horses with less-than-perfect conformation, a shim pad is a fantastic tool.
 These have pockets for inserts, letting you adjust the fit for better balance and comfort.